Get

 6. Stretching to New Heights

 As any cat owner knows, cats love to stretch.
 Just like in humans, stretching helps cats to relieve tension in the muscles, as well as to reduce stiffness.
 Stretching also helps cats to relax, which is why you’ll often see them stretched out enjoying the sun in apparent kitty bliss.
-Cats often find unique ways of stretching, and some have even been known to back up against a wall to try to get a stretch, which may result in kicking walls.
+Cats often find unique ways of stretching, and some have even been known to back up against a wall to try to get a stretch, which may result in the appearance of kicking walls.

 7. Relieving Paw Pain or Discomfort